MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- block all requests except the ones you specify
 	- count the requests that match the properties you specify
 - protection against web attacks with the following possible conditions:
-	- IP address
+	- IP address (IP match)
 	- country
 	- values in request headers
-	- strings that appear in requests
+	- strings that appear in requests (string match)
-	- length of requests
+	- length of requests (size constraint)
 	- malicious SQL code (SQL injection)
 	- malicious script (cross-site scripting)

+### AWS Shield

+- a managed Distributed Denial of Service (DDoS) protection service
+- network and transport layer protections
+- provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection
+- two tiers of AWS Shield: Standard and Advanced
+- All AWS customers benefit from the automatic protections of AWS Shield Standard, at no additional charge
+- AWS WAF alone is not enough to fully protect your VPC from DDoS.
+You still need to use AWS Shield in combination

 ### Route 53: DNS

 - convert human friendly domain names to Internet Protocol (IP) address
 - IPv4 (32 bits) addresses are running out, hence IPv6 (128 bits)
 - top level (.com) and second level domain (.uk)